-Our mission is to cultivate resilience, leadership, connections and compassion through inspiring and challenging journeys of self-discovery in the natural world.
+To cultivate resilience, leadership, connections and compassion through inspiring and challenging journeys of discovery in the natural world.

-Outward Bound Canada is proud to be part of Outward Bound International.
-Outward Bound International is a membership organization of the worldwide Outward Bound network.
-This network consists of 34 Outward Bound schools around the world.
+Outward Bound International is a membership organization of the worldwide Outward Bound community.
+This network consists of 36 Outward Bound schools on 6 continents around the world.
 For more information please visit Outward Bound International website.